State of Georgia

 Birding Georgia

 Although there are no Georgia specialty birds, the state is one of the top several states in which to see individuals or colonies of several south-eastern specialties, including Anhinga, Purple Gallinule, Roseate Spoonbill, Reddish Egret, Tri-coloured Heron, Wood Stork, Glossy Ibis, Swallow-tailed Kite, Red-cockaded Woodpecker, Brown-headed Nuthatch, Swainson’s Warbler, Bachman’s Sparrow, and Boat-tailed Grackle.
-Limpkins have been observed repeatedly in the past decade on south-central Georgia’s Little River and at several other localities in the coastal plain.
+Limpkins have been observed repeatedly on south-central Georgia’s Little River and at several other localities in the coastal plain.
 Small islands on the Georgia coast provide important nesting habitat for such rare species as Gull-billed Tern, Least Tern, Piping and Wilson’s Plovers, and American Oystercatchers, and also Black Skimmers and Brown Pelicans.

 Georgia is just far north enough (and with elevations up to 4,700 feet) to have many breeding species of warblers (24 total) and also such boreal species as Ruffed Grouse, Red Crossbill and Northern Saw-Whet Owl.
 It is far south enough to have important wintering populations of such species as Black-crowned and Yellow-crowned Night-Herons, Tree Swallow, White-eyed Vireo, Henslow’s Sparrow and Baltimore Oriole.
 The Greater race of the Sandhill Crane has important wintering habitat at Grand Bay near Valdosta and in the Okefenokee Swamp; both of these sites also have small breeding populations of the non-migratory Florida Sandhill Crane.
 Winter birding is particularly exciting along the coast, where 2 or 3 Christmas Bird Count circles frequently record 140 species or more in a day.

-In the past two decades, our knowledge of the occasional wintering range of several species of western hummingbirds has grown exponentially.
-As of the 1986 Annotated Checklist of Georgia Birds, only the Rufous and Black-chinned Hummingbirds were known to winter in small numbers in Georgia.
+Our knowledge of the occasional wintering range of several species of western hummingbirds has grown exponentially.
+Only the Rufous and Black-chinned Hummingbirds were known to winter in small numbers in Georgia before.
 But since many birders have been keeping their feeders filled throughout the winter, nine more species have been documented in the state — namely, Magnificent, Allen’s, Anna’s, Calliope, Broad-tailed, Broad-billed, Buff-bellied, Green Violet-ear and Green-breasted Mango.
-And increasingly Georgians are finding wintering Ruby-throated Hummingbirds at their feeders as well.
+And increasingly, Georgians are finding wintering Ruby-throated Hummingbirds at their feeders as well.
 Other than hummingbirds, recent spectacular first state records have included Yellow-billed Loon, Ivory Gull, Red-faced Warbler, and Scott’s Oriole.

-As of 2002, at least 180 species have been documented to breed in Georgia, according to the Georgia Breeding Bird Atlas project, and more than 100 additional species winter in the state or migrate through it or at least visit it on an annual basis.
+At least 180 species have been documented to breed in Georgia, according to the Georgia Breeding Bird Atlas project, and more than 100 additional species winter in the state or migrate through it or at least visit it on an annual basis.
 There is no 400 Club in Georgia – yet.
 That is, no one person has seen 400 species in our state, as is the case for several other states (three states even have a 500 Club); but the 413 species that have been documented in Georgia by the Georgia Ornithological Society’s Records Committee is a number that is likely to continue to climb; we are still an under-birded state compared to such states as Florida, Texas, Arizona, and California.
 There are many who have seen well over 300 species and several who have seen that many in a single year.
 On the subject of listing, Georgia ought to be some sort of mecca for county listers, because it has more counties (159) than any other eastern state!

 Top Sites